 Are the Article and Reviews True?

 Many people rely on review sites, such as Yelp, when looking for products or services.
 But, do those reviews reflect a true experience with the business or does the reviewer have some other motive?
-Alternative motives could lead a reviewer to post either positive or negative comments that are pure fiction.
-Besides being a concern to viewers, the credibility of the reviews is a headache for credible review sites.
+Alternative motives, such as being paid, could lead a reviewer to post either positive or negative comments that are pure fiction.
+Besides being a concern to viewers, the accuracy of the reviews is a headache for credible review sites.

-Even the best of companies isn’t perfect and probably have a legitimate bad review or two.
-In fact, a few negative reviews provide more credibility to the whole.
-And, there is the fact that some negative reviews will be from from troublesome clients that are going to treat staff badly.
-Sometimes, adding the possibility of fake reviews into the mix makes you wonder whether the time it takes to read them is worth it.
-I know that when I have gone to review sites specifically for website hosting companies, I have left wondering whether the hosting company gave the reviewer a discount for writing the review.
+Even the best of companies isn’t perfect and a viewer should expect to see a legitimate bad review or two for the best of businesses.
+And, some negative reviews will be from from troublesome clients that are going to treat high quality staff badly.
+Taking the possibility of fake reviews into account makes you wonder whether it’s worth the time it takes to read through a set of reviews.

-The ability to spot a questionable or fake review can save you the expense of a bad dinner or a bad night in a hotel.
-It’s even more important for website owners, as it can help them spot a web development or software company they should stay away from.
-There are credible sources and credible reports that offer some help in spotting fake reviews, including this article from Inc Magazine.
+While the ability to spot a questionable or fake review can save you the expense of a bad dinner or a bad night in a hotel, it’s even more important for business owners who need technology services.
+It’s important enough that there are studies done about what indicators you can look for to spot fake reviews, including this article from Inc Magazine.